 - a.
 In December 1998, the United States Trade Representative (USTR) proposed to the European Commission the negotiation of an MRA on marine equipment under the Transatlantic Economic Partnership and in February 2004, the United States and the EEA EFTA States (Norway, Iceland and Liechtenstein) initiated negotiations on a MRA to parallel the 1998 US EC MRA.
 The Lifesaving and Fire Safety Division (CG-ENG-4) worked in close cooperation with USTR to develop the MRA product scope based on a detailed product-by-product review of the US and EC marine equipment requirements.
 Many of the US, EFTA and EC marine equipment requirements are based on standards and testing specified by the Safety of Life At Sea Convention (SOLAS).
 Only products having identical or equivalent requirements in each market were included in the scope of the agreement. - b.
 Since the genesis of the MRAs, the regulatory landscape has changed.
-A new Marine Equipment Directive (MED) became effective September 2016, repealing the previous Directive.
+A new Marine Equipment Directive (MED) became effective September 2016, repealing the previous

+Directive.
 New Coast Guard regulations and policies have harmonized many approvals with international instruments.
 Based on years of continued experience with the Agreements and the increased regulatory alignment, additional navigation equipment, position indicating lights, structural fire protection for high speed craft, and other miscellaneous items were identified to include in these updated agreements.

-c.
+- c.
+On February 14, 2019, the US signed a MRA with the UK for the Mutual Recognition of Certificates of Conformity for Marine Equipment.
+This MRA is parallel to the previously signed US EC MRA and the US EEA EFTA MRA.
+The UK exited the EU on January 31, 2020.
+This agreement became effective after the transition out of the EU was complete, on January 1, 2021. - d.
 Additionally, 46 CFR Subchapter Q was updated to codify the procedures for obtaining USCG approval under the MRAs in 46 CFR subpart 159.003.
 Sections 159.003-3 and 159.003-5 of this subpart specify that the Coast Guard can accept foreign approvals under the MRAs and may issue approvals under the MRAs.